Last modified: October 25, 2022

 3.4 Ideas.
 You may submit comments or ideas about the Services, such as how to improve it.
 By submitting a comment or idea, you agree that your disclosure is gratuitous, unsolicited and without restriction and will not place us under any fiduciary or other obligation, and that we are free to use the comment or idea without any additional compensation to you.
 By acceptance of your submission, we do not waive any rights to use similar ideas we already had or obtained from other sources.

-We have implemented commercially reasonable technical and organizational measures designed to secure information you provide us from accidental loss and from unauthorized access, use, alteration or disclosure.
+We have implemented commercially reasonable technical and organizational measures designed to secure information you provide us from accidental loss and from unauthorized access, use, alteration or disclosure in accordance with our Security Exhibit.
 However, we cannot guarantee that unauthorized third parties will never be able to defeat those measures or use your information for improper purposes.
 You understand that internet technologies have the inherent potential for disclosure.
 You acknowledge that you provide any sensitive information to us at your own risk.